bentoml/BentoML/docs/source/frameworks/onnx.rst

    In above codes we need explicitly to convert input ndarray to float32 because ``onnxruntime.InferenceSession`` only expects single floats.
-In the following section we will see that BentoML runner will automatically cast input data to this type
+When using BentoML runner, it will automatically cast input data to this type

 Dynamic Batch Size